-To assist with implementation and accountability, a lead agency - either Metro, Cities/Counties or both - is defined for each action in Table A1.
-The lead agency is the primary entity responsible for implementing the action and reporting on progress.
+To assist with implementation and accountability, lead agencies - either Metro or cities and counties, or a combination of both - are defined for each action in Table A1.
+The lead agencies are the primary entities responsible for implementing the action and reporting on progress.
 Successful implementation will often require collaboration and coordination between Metro, local governments, community-based organizations and private sector service providers.